1933 Atlantic hurricane season: Hurricane Thirteen

 On September 10, as Hurricane Twelve was intensifying over the waters of the Atlantic Ocean, another area of disturbed weather developed into a tropical storm over the western Caribbean Sea off the coast of Guatemala.
 It moved slowly northward and strengthened, becoming a hurricane on September 12 just east of Belize.
 On the next day, the hurricane made landfall on the Mexican state of Quintana Roo, and the system weakened to a tropical storm as it moved northwestward across the Yucatán Peninsula.
 On September 14 it again regained hurricane status over the Bay of Campeche.
 Attaining winds of 110 mph, the hurricane struck Tampico on September 15 and then dissipated.

 The storm caused severe damage in Tampico and further inland, leaving several thousand homeless.
 Tuxpan, south of Tampico, also suffered heavy damage with many houses and office buildings destroyed.
 Total property losses were estimated at several million dollars.
-The hurricane caused a dam to collapse in San Luis Potosi, with the resulting floodwaters sweeping away four villages.
+The hurricane caused a dam to collapse in San Luis Potosí, with the resulting floodwaters sweeping away four villages.
 Across Mexico, the hurricane killed 135 people.